Santhosh-KS/spookfish/README.md

 ## Install the following dependencies.

-Please install the following list dependencies.
-These installation are one time setup on a new machine.
+Please install the following list of dependencies.
+These installations are one time job to setup on a new machine.

     sudo apt-get install g++-5 build-essential checkinstall cmake pkg-config yasm git  gfortran sudo apt-get install libqt5opengl5 libqt5opengl5-dev libtiff4-dev libjpeg8-dev libjasper-dev libpng12-dev